Howardma31/alexa-fizz-buzz-game/README.md

 * Set up the necessary intents shown in models/intents.json.

 ## Features
-* Starts a "fizz buzz" game
+* Starts a "fizz buzz" game.
-* Provides rules to "fizz buzz"
+* Provides rules to "fizz buzz".
+* Provides a list of commands.
+* Repeats the last statement.
-* Ends the game
+* Stops the game.

 ## Design Choice
 * While in a game, any response other than the correct answer would lose the game to reflect the real world, including asking for instruction, similarly, no pause game function is implemented.